 The start of Vacamora in Schio

 Vintage rides are great fun, and I've done several of them.
-(To be honest, though, I've found that my 1970s-era bicycle is not so pleasant to ride, mostly because of the brake lever shape and position).
 The huge success of the Eroica spawned retro events all over Italy, many of which are part of a series called the (GIDE).
 Vintage rides are always associated with a historic place, event, era, phenomenon, race, cyclist, and so on.
 There is a sizeable group of enthusiasts who devote themselves totally to the vintage scene and make it the focus of their cycling activity.
 Davide La Valle, writing on the GIDE site, explains why:

 "The vintage rides of the Giro d'Italia d'Epoca do not have a competitive nature.
 If there are classifications, they are based not on time, but on other criteria, such the merit of the bicycles and attire.
 The Vintage Giro d'Italia doesn't have racers anxious to finish a few seconds ahead of another, but friends who share a passion and wish to experience together, in splendid locales, beautiful days of sport.
 Competition, when it exists, is just for fun.
 At the root of partecipation is the desire to experience a way of cycling that is more serene than that of a granfondo.
 Cycling that is less attentive to the technological innovations that every year (or maybe it's better to say every month) appear on the market.
 Cycling that offers courses in the wonderful natural landscapes of our country.
 Cycling that is sport and healthy effort, but not conditioned by finishing times, or the fight for positions.
 In essence, cycling amoung friends."

 I've written accounts of two vintage rides, the and the , in my journal, where you'll also find links to additional photos and videos.